 - Enjoy huckleberry ice cream.
 Don’t leave without getting at least one scoop of huckleberry ice cream from the store in Apgar Village.
 You can even find opportunities for huckleberry picking in late summer!

 Brief History of Glacier National Park

 Glacier officially became the country’s 10th national park when President Taft signed a bill to establish the park in 1910.
 But advocates like George Bird Grinnell–an American anthropologist, naturalist, historian, and writer–had been pushing for the park’s creation since the late 1800s.

 Human presence in the region, however, can be traced back more than 10,000 years.
 By the time the first European settlers discovered the region, the Blackfeet, Salish, and Kootenai tribes were the area’s primary human inhabitants.

 The Blackfeet controlled the vast prairies that stretch east from the park’s mountains.
 The Kootenai and Salish lived in the valleys on the western side of the mountains but traveled over the mountains seasonally to hunt bison and other game on the eastern plains.

 The completion of the Great Northern Railway in 1891 vastly altered the area’s sociocultural environment.
 It brought aspiring homesteaders from the east, and the population of European settlers grew dramatically.

-While mining and mineral extraction was big business in the area throughout the late 1800s, the turn of the century brought an attitude change.
-People began to look at the landscape for its value beyond what minerals could be extracted, and we can still thank Grinnel and other influential leaders of the time for protecting what is truly one of the most magnificent landscapes in the country.
+While mining and mineral extraction were big business in the area throughout the late 1800s, the turn of the century brought an attitude change.
+People began to look at the landscape for its value beyond what minerals could be extracted, and we can still thank Grinnell and other influential leaders of the time for protecting what is truly one of the most magnificent landscapes in the country.